learn-co-curriculum/phase-4-rails-practice-challenge-cosmic-challenge/README.md

 - Running `rspec` and seeing if your code passes the tests
 - Running the React application in the browser and interacting with the API via the frontend
-- Running the Rails server and using Postman to make requests
+- Running the Rails server and using Postman (or equivalent API client) to make requests

 ## Models